buswedg/dataquest/Python for Business Analysts/Introduction to Pandas/ItP_template.md

 # Apply boolean eval of 'AGE1' to return new dataframe with desired rows.
 negative_housing_2013 = cleaned_housing_2013[negative_row_numbers]

-print len(negative_housing_2013)
+print("negative_housing_2013:", len(negative_housing_2013))
 ```

-    0
+    negative_housing_2013: 0

 ##14: Conclusion

 We have zero rows in negative_housing_2013, which means that cleaned_housing_2013 didn't have any rows where the value for AGE1 was negative (or it would have the rows where it was).
 In the next mission, we are going to walk through how we can repeat our data cleanup for the 2005 and 2007 datasets of the same study without rewriting the logic each time.
-Before proceeding to the next mission, we highly recommend our Data Analysis series, which will give you more familiarity with both Python and Pandas.